Skip to content

 The reduction of emissions requires long-term work with the supply chain

+The reduction of emissions requires long-term efforts by all parties.
 The collection of detailed data is arduous, and farming is subject to large annual variations in yields, so it takes time to see the effects of any changes.
-Compared to 2022, total Scope 3 emissions have decreased.
-This is due to fluctuations in the quantity of raw materials used.
+Compared to the 2023 level, total Scope 3 emissions have increased due to both higher raw material use and a different raw material mix in 2024.

 We produce more from less